TitanDvd/generic_table/README.md

 - [ILoadingIndicator](#iloadingindicator)

 ## IGenericTable
 This is the main interface.
-Every class table that you want to define must implements `IGenericTable` interface.
-This interface has two properties declarations.
+Every class table you want to define must implement the `IGenericTable` interface.
+This interface has two property declarations.
 1. `Model|string $model`.
-This property defines the model from which the engine will extract all the data from database, make filters or searches.
+This property defines the model from which the engine will extract all the data from database, perform filters or searches.
 2. `ColumnCollection $columns`.
 This property defines the columns that will be used in the html output

 ```php